theocs2/fifo_project/docs/README.md

 * Self-checking SystemVerilog testbench
 * Scoreboard-based FIFO ordering for verification
 * Directed testing for reset, full, single-entry writes/reads, and multi-entry ordering
-* Designed for RTL-to-GDSII implementation using OpenLane2 and the open source SKY130 PDK

 # Architecture